 People undergoing dialysis for kidney failure often do not have half-moons on their nails.

 Doctors think this is because of anemia due to kidney failure.
-Kidney failure is not the only potential cause of anemia, or the most common.
-Therefore, it is important for people who think they might be anemic to see a doctor.
+Kidney failure is not the only potential cause of anemia, nor is it the most common.
+Therefore, it is important for people who think they might be anemic to speak with a doctor.

 A person with kidney failure may also notice a brown band at the tip of the finger, at the point where the white tip connects to the nail bed.